MagicExployter/Server-log-cleaner/README.md

 # Server Log Cleaner

 A simple bash script that deletes log files older than 14 days from standard Linux and ZimaOS paths, helping keep your server's disk usage under control.
-Made for simplicity and no GUI.
+Made with laziness by Server Log Cleaner Dev team🦥

 ## Usage